Do you ever find yourself struggling with an abundance of toys or trying to figure out activities for your child?

 How frequently do you want them on a device?

 What do you want them doing on a device?

 And then you can kind of make your own boundaries based on that.

-If it makes you uncomfortable that your child is on the computer for a long length of time, it’s time to designate times that your child can be on the computer or their tablet.
+If it makes you uncomfortable that your child is on the computer for an extended length of time, it’s time to designate times that your child can be on the computer or their tablet.

-Tablets and laptops are very useful tools, but we don’t want our kids addicted to devices.
+Tablets and laptops are handy tools, but we don’t want our kids addicted to devices.

-One thing that is helpful, is to talk to your child about what you are doing on your device while you are using it.
+One helpful thing is to talk to your child about what you are doing on your device while you are using it.